The-UnknownHacker/Book-Scraper/README.md

 npm install
 ```

-### 4. Run the Script
+### 4. Run the Scraper Script
-To start the script, run the following command:
+To start the screenshot scraping process, run the following command:
 ```
 node index.js
 ```